Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: VII. Conclusion

-This mechanism provides a unified account of key experimental phenomena in unconventional superconductors, including superconducting domes, Uemura scaling of transition temperatures with superfluid stiffness, and anomalous long--time dynamical correlations in the normal state.
-These signatures arise naturally from infrared spectral reorganization, without requiring specific bosonic mediators or material-dependent fine tuning.
+This mechanism provides a unified perspective on key experimental phenomena in unconventional superconductors, including superconducting domes, Uemura scaling of transition temperatures with superfluid stiffness, and anomalous long--time dynamical correlations in the normal state.
+These signatures arise naturally from infrared spectral reorganization, without necessarily requiring specific bosonic mediators or material-dependent fine tuning.

 More broadly, the results recast quantum criticality as a dynamical process that enhances collective quantum phenomena through extended temporal correlations.
-Memory--dominated criticality therefore represents a universality class distinct from traditional dissipative field theories, with implications for non-Fermi liquids, glassy dynamics, and engineered quantum platforms.
+Memory--dominated criticality therefore represents a universality class that extends beyond traditional dissipative field theories, with implications for non-Fermi liquids, glassy dynamics, and engineered quantum platforms.

-In this perspective, high--temperature superconductivity appears as a generic consequence of infrared spectral organization in strongly correlated matter.
+In this perspective, high--temperature superconductivity can be understood as arising from favorable infrared spectral organization in strongly correlated matter.
 Systematic exploration of TDOS-controlled dynamics may provide a pathway toward stabilizing and enhancing collective quantum states in future materials and devices.

 \emph{Acknowledgements}---This work was partially supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (IITP-RS-2025-02214780).